Honors/personal/posts/bootstrap.md

 NOT = λp->λa->λb->p b a
 ```

-Now we begin with some elementary functions of S-Expressions.
+You will most likely want a means of interpreting this code, in which case you can download [my interpreter](https://github.com/mattneary/Lambda-Calculus-Interpreter).
+We now begin with some elementary functions of S-Expressions.

 ```language-lambda
 CONS = λx->λy->λf->f x y